cxumol/URLinkCat/README.md

 To satisfy your demand, you may consider to make your own page.
 Here is how you can do.

-> The official instance relies on Cloudflare Pages & Workers.
+Thanks to Cloudflare Pages, Workers & KV, the cost of launching this website is $0.

 ### Setup on Cloudflare Pages